 The perfect time to harvest Sativa-dominant hybrid strains are when 70% of the trichomes are cloudy with the remainder are beginning to turn to amber.
 The cloudy trichomes produce more uplifting and stimulating clear-headed cerebral effects while amber trichomes tend to result in heavier, more intense effects.

 If you are growing Indica-dominant strains, it is ideal to wait until at least 60% of the trichomes have turned amber.
 In this case, the effects will lean heavier to couchlock and physical relaxation as opposed to the uplifting, stimulating effects from milky trichomes.

 There is also the option of harvesting at a 50/50 split of trichomes, with half being cloudy and half being amber.
 The result of this mixture will be a near-even split of cerebral and physical effects.

 Overall, watching trichome development is a great way to somewhat manipulate your cannabis strains to produce the desired THC levels and effects.
 Of course, plant genetics, environment, nutrition, lighting and cannabinoid and terpene levels will also influence the strain effects.

 Are You Harvest Ready?

 CenturionPro Solutions fulfills harvest needs for cannabis growers around the world looking to improve the efficiency of harvest time.
 The elite trimmer line-up offered by CenturionPro ensures that everyone from the home grower to large-scale Licensed Producers can access a machine that is suitable from there needs.
-With capacity to trim from 6lbs dry (30lbs wet) with the Tabletop Pro all the way up to 50bs dry (250lbs wet) with the 3.0 medical grade system, CenturionPro offers impressive options for growers.
+With hourly processing capabilities from up to 4 lbs dry (20 lbs wet) with the TableTop all the way up to 600 lbs dry (3000 lbs wet) with the XL 10.0 Industrial System, CenturionPro offers impressive options for growers.
 Click here to learn more!